Martha-NYagikuyu/Moringa-ip-Delani-Studio/README.md

 # DELANI STUDIO PROJECT

-This is a clone to my akan age and gender project landing page.
+This is a clone to my delani studio project landing page.

 By Martha Munzinga Nyagikuyu